gh1mau/pqc_migration/content/phase_1.md

 | **636** | LDAPS | TLS handshake |
 | **993 / 995** | Secure IMAP/POP3 | TLS handshake |

-The objective isn’t to discover every port —
-it’s to discover **crypto-relevant ports** that play a role in PQC migration.
+The objective isn’t to discover every port, it’s to discover **crypto-relevant ports** that play a role in PQC migration.

 ### **3. Service Enumeration**